3142. Check if Grid Satisfies Conditions

 Solution 1: Simulation

 We can iterate through each cell and determine whether it meets the conditions specified in the problem.
-If there is a cell that does not meet the conditions, we return false
+If there is a cell that does not meet the conditions, we return false, otherwise, we return true.

 Python3